-M.S.A.
-Thesis Track
+MSA Thesis Track

 Learn From and Work With World-Class Faculty

-The M.S.A.
-Thesis Track is an exciting opportunity for students to work closely with members of one of the Midwest’s largest faculty in anatomy, biological anthropology, paleontology, and evolutionary biology.
+The Master of Science in Anatomy thesis track is an exciting opportunity for students to work closely with members of one of the Midwestโ€™s largest faculty in anatomy, biological anthropology, paleontology and evolutionary biology.
 These experts have made groundbreaking discoveries in anatomy around the world.
 They organize and lead forensic investigations and paleontological digs, publish renowned research articles and textbooks and present at national conferences.

-Students in the Thesis Track learn from all of these experts, but they select one faculty member as a primary mentor/adviser and principal investigator.
-The interests and investigations of DMU’s anatomy faculty are diverse yet also often cross over, creating a rich and stimulating environment for collaboration and scholarship.
+Students in the thesis track learn from all of these experts, but they select one faculty member as a primary mentor/advisor and principal investigator.
+The interests and investigations of DMUโ€™s MSA faculty are diverse yet also often cross over, creating a rich and stimulating environment for collaboration and scholarship.

-Applicants are highly encouraged to contact the specific faculty member they are interested in working with prior to applying.
+Applicants are highly encouraged to contact the specific MSA faculty member they are interested in working with prior to applying.

 A Path With Purpose

-The M.S.A.
-Thesis Track is designed to prepare students for a research-based career in comparative and evolutionary anatomy.
+The MSA thesis track is designed to prepare students for a research-based career in comparative and evolutionary anatomy.
 Students in the track complete courses to train in anatomical sciences and scientific writing, to research scientific topics and to become proficient scholars in their respective fields.
-This track is specifically geared toward individuals wanting to matriculate into Ph.D. programs, such as those related to paleontology, biological anthropology, or evolutionary biology.
+This track is specifically geared toward individuals wanting to matriculate into PhD programs, such as those related to paleontology, biological anthropology or evolutionary biology.

-The Thesis Track is not recommended for individuals wanting to pursue a clinical or anatomical-education degree, nor is this track available as a dual-degree program for current DMU osteopathic or podiatric medical students.
+The thesis track is not recommended for individuals wanting to pursue a clinical or anatomical-education degree, nor is this track available as a dual-degree program for current DMU osteopathic or podiatric medical students.

-Engaging and In-Depth: M.S.A.
-Track Curriculum
+Engaging and In-Depth: MSA Track Curriculum

-In the Thesis Track, the student must successfully complete 20 credit hours of required coursework, one credit hour of elective coursework, 14 credit hours of research and nine hours of thesis work.
+In the thesis track, the student must successfully complete 20 credit hours of required coursework, one credit hour of elective coursework, 14 credit hours of research and nine hours of thesis work.
 This curriculum is designed to immerse students in independent study of evolutionary and comparative anatomy while honing their research and presentation skills.

 Fall Term